proudlygeek/proudlygeek/README.md

 -  🎶**Music**: I dabble with guitar, drums and keyboard from time to time

 ### My Job
-I'm currently co-founder and CTO of [Callbell][4], a collaborative shared inbox for Facebook Messenger and WhatsApp.
+I'm currently co-founder and CTO of [Callbell][4], a collaborative shared inbox for Facebook Messenger, WhatsApp and Telegram.
 I'm actively looking for Full-stack Ruby / Golang devs to join our engineering team (**100% full-remote position**), feel free to contact me if you're interested!

 ### Get in Touch